cristydobson/Football_Match_Simulator_iOS_App/README.md

 * Defender vs. Attacker
 * Midfielder vs. Midfielder

-1. Determine which player wins the head2head based on their skillPower.
+1. Determine which player (Position) wins the head2head based on their skillPower.

    - (e.g.) `if team2.attackers.skillPower > team1.defenders.skillPower {}`

-2. When a player wins, determine if the player won the ball by committing a foul.
+2. When a player (Position) wins, determine if the player won the ball by committing a foul.

    - If the player did not commit a foul, then it gets to keep the ball and passes it forward in the field.